Deep learning of deformation-dependent conductance in thin films: nanobubbles in graphene: Model

 \section{Model}

-While the approach we will employ is general and can be applied to different deformed thin layer materials, for concreteness we choose a specific and popular model to test our methodology.
-Specifically, we consider transport properties of a deformed graphene flake that has dimensions of 200 by 200 lattice sites and is connected to semi-infinite leads.
+While many of our methods are broadly applicable to questions in materials physics, we consider a specific and popular model to demonstrate our methodology.
+We consider transport properties of a deformed graphene flake that has dimensions of 200 by 200 lattice sites and is connected to semi-infinite leads.
 For simplicity units are chosen such that $ a = 1 $ (if $a = 2.46$\AA, a side length of the flake is about 50nm).
 Given the potential applications of nanoscale devices, we chose to investigate a system of comparable size.
 With no deformation, this system has a conductance quantized in units of $ \frac{2e^2}{h}$ ($e$=electron charge, $h$=Planck's constant).
 The introduction of random out-of-plane deformations changes this conductance profile, with a more complex relationship emerging between the deformations and the conductance as a function of energy.